subugoe/oa2020cadata/README.md

 ### Overview

 This repository is a [research compendium](https://doi.org/10.7287/peerj.preprints.3192v2) providing a dataset about corresponding author country affiliations indexed in the Web of Science 2014 - 2018.
-The compendium contains data, code, and text associated with it.
-The R Markdown files in the [`analysis/`](analysis/) directory provide details about the data analysis, particularly about how the Web of Science in-house database from the [German Competence Center for Bibliometrics](http://www.bibliometrie.info/) was interfaced, as well as the [data descriptive](analysis/paper.md).
+A research compendium contains data, code, and text associated with it.
+The R Markdown files in the [`analysis/`](analysis/) directory provide details about the data analysis, particularly about how the Web of Science in-house database from the [German Competence Center for Bibliometrics](http://www.bibliometrie.info/) was interfaced, and the [*Data Descriptive*](analysis/paper.md).
 The [`data/`](data/) directory contains all aggregated data.
 Because of the proprietary nature of the Web of Science, no raw data and no access to the in-house database can be shared.

 ### Analysis files